WAS - SJU

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Washington, D.C. to San Juan Luis Munoz Marin Intl Airport costs $93 on the route between Washington, D.C.
-Dulles Intl Airport (IAD) and San Juan Luis Munoz Marin Intl Airport (SJU).
-However, over the past month, flights between Washington, D.C.
-Reagan-National Airport (DCA) and San Juan Luis Munoz Marin Intl Airport (SJU) were, on average, 42% cheaper than other Washington, D.C.-San Juan Luis Munoz Marin Intl Airport routes.
-The most popular route is between Baltimore (BWI) and San Juan Luis Munoz Marin Intl Airport (SJU).
+The cheapest return flight from Washington, D.C. to San Juan Luis Munoz Marin Intl Airport costs $118 on the route between Baltimore (BWI) and San Juan Luis Munoz Marin Intl Airport (SJU).
+Over the past month, this route was, on average, 51% cheaper than other Washington, D.C.-San Juan Luis Munoz Marin Intl Airport routes.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Washington, D.C. to San Juan Airport?